 But taking advantage of cheaper premiums isn’t the only reason we recommend getting your life insurance sooner rather than later if you have dependents who rely on your income.
 The thing is that every day that you don’t have protection, you run the risk of getting sick.
-And any health conditions you develop later in life, like high blood pressure or sleep apnea, will only lead to much higher rates (remember when we talked about the factors that affect life insurance pricing?)
+And any health conditions you develop later in life, like high blood pressure or sleep apnea, will only lead to much higher rates.

 So putting off this purchase could be an expensive mistake.

 Are you delaying a life insurance purchase because you don’t know how much coverage you should buy?
 We can help with that.
 Complete our free life insurance checkup to figure out how much life insurance you need to protect the ones you love.

 You may not be house hunting today.
 (Have you seen the price tags on homes lately?)

 But one day, you’ll probably want to make a purchase that requires you to borrow from a bank.
 Maybe it isn’t a home, but it could be a car or something else.